 The workload for undergraduate/postgraduate programs is 24 units per year (full-time).

 Total workload (h/week): 48

-Contact hours (h/week): up to 26: Comprised of ILA, Class Meetings, Learning Laboratories, Resource Sessions, Clinic sessions and Tutorials.
+Contact hours (h/week): up to 26: Comprised of ILA, Class Meetings, Simulation Clinic, Clinic sessions, Workshops and Tutorials.

-Non Contact hours (h/week): approx 22: Comprised of Group Meetings; Group and Individual Learning, and Preparation for ILAs, class meetings, laboratory, resource sessions, clinic, tutorial activities, assignments and assessment.
+Non Contact hours (h/week): approx 22: Comprised of Group Meetings; Group and Individual Learning, and Preparation for ILAs, class meetings, simulation clinic, clinic, workshops, tutorial activities, assignments and assessment.

 Learning Activities Summary